HTTPArchive/almanac.httparchive.org/src/content/en/2025/ecommerce.md

 ### Trends since 2024

-If you zoom out to the last few years, the story is less about disruption and more about slow consolidation:
+If you zoom out to the last few years, the story is less about disruption and more about slow consolidation

 - WooCommerce remains the largest ecosystem, staying roughly flat (about 36% → 36% of ecommerce sites from 2024 to 2025).
 - Shopify continues to gain share (about 20% → 21%).